 On a loose-leaf sheet of paper, challenge your elementary students to write their names or a short message backwards in print or in cursive.

 Then they’ll have a partner turn the paper over and hold it up to the light in order to read it.
-A mirror works well for reading the message also.
+A mirror works great for reading the message also.

-This brain break exercise is a hit with older kids, especially 4th and 5th graders.
+This brain break exercise is an absolute hit with 4th and 5th graders!

 61. Write With Non-Dominant Hand.

 Stretch students’ mental muscles by challenging them to write a phrase or two using their non-dominant hand.
 Watch them happily struggle! 🙂